simarjotsingh2/A1/README.md

-#Peer Reviewed by
+# Peer Reviewed by
--Yulin Liu
+- Yulin Liu